AngelaZhou779/RISE/Notes.md

 ## 9.29
+To clean the files, I ran the following [trimmomatic script](https://github.com/AngelaZhou779/RISE/blob/main/script/Trimmomatic.sh).

+Trimmomatic (version 0.39) was used to trim sequence reads based on quality ([script](https://github.com/AngelaZhou779/RISE/blob/main/script/Trimmomatic.sh))

+FastQC (v0.11.9) was used for quality control visualization ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/fastqc.sh))

-To clean the files, I ran the following [trimmomatic script](https://github.com/AngelaZhou779/RISE/blob/main/script/Trimmomatic.sh). headcrop four in the begginning, but no command to crop the four at the end which could be any base pairs Note that SE was used.
-In addition, the adapter sequences for the Illumina small RNA 3' adapter can be found [here](https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/smalladaptercontent.md).
+Preliminary trimming and fastqc showed a poor "per sequence base content" for the first few bases.
+Therefore, we used headcrop four in the begginning, but there is no command to crop the four at the end which could be any base pairs.
+Note that SE settings were used.

+In addition, we removed the adapter sequences for the Illumina small RNA 3' adapter, which can be found [here]. (https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/smalladaptercontent.md)

 These sequences were obtained after contacting those that did the illlumina sequencing and asking for the exact adapter sequences used.
 Also, all the cleaned files will have the annotation: .cln.fastq
 This file can also be found the the trimmomatic folder of my account with the following path: /home/zz220/trimmomatic/Trimmomatic-0.39/adapters/smRNA_NexFlex_adapters.fa

 Afterwards I ran the files through fastqc using the [following fastqc script](https://github.com/AngelaZhou779/RISE/blob/main/script/fastqc_clnfiles.sh).